LahiRumesh/YOLOv3-weights-converter/README.md

-# YOLOv3 weightsconvert for Tensorflow Serving
+# YOLOv3 weights (Keras H5 format) convert for Tensorflow Serving

 This can use to convert Tensorflow(Keras H5 format) for Tensorflow Serving